hansroland/reflex-dom-inbits/tutorial.md

 ## Reading out the Value of a TextInput Widget on Pressing the *Return* Key

-Sometimes you want to use the text of the TextInput but, when the user presses the *Return/Enter* key inside the TextInput widget.
+Sometimes you want to use the text of the TextInput widget when the user presses the *Return/Enter* key inside the widget.

 ### Function *keypress*